Colorado Informed Consent and Conflicts Disclosure Forms (Effective 2026)

 1. Informed Consent for Routine Confidential Information + Conflict of Interest Disclosure

-A streamlined, transaction-ready form designed for everyday brokerage use.
+A streamlined form designed for everyday brokerage use.

 This form: